Tomires/thesis/introduction.md

 ## Japanese writing system

-Contemporary Japanese language makes use of the following three types of scripts in addition to latin characters.
+In this subsection we introduce the Japanese writing system.
+Contemporary Japanese language makes use of the following three types of scripts in addition to Latin characters.

 ### Kanji